MDplusOfficial/Datathon2025/tutorials/MIMIC.md

 ## Understanding the Dataset

-MIMIC-IV is an healthcare dataset first published in January 2023 by Johnson AE et al. in Nature Scientific Data.
+MIMIC-IV is a healthcare dataset first published in January 2023 by Johnson AE et al. in Nature Scientific Data.
 You can read their study introducing the dataset [here](https://www.nature.com/articles/s41597-022-01899-x).
 Briefly, the dataset contains the de-identified medical information of over 500k patients admitted either to the ED or the ICU between 2008 and 2019 at [Beth Israel Deaconess Medical Center](https://www.bidmc.org).
 A detailed breakdown of patient demographic information can be found [here](https://www.nature.com/articles/s41597-022-01899-x/tables/2).

 The official MIMIC-IV documentation from the research group is available [here](https://mimic.mit.edu/docs/iv/) and contains more detailed specifications on the different data modules, data structure, and relevant tutorials.